 What is Prior Authorization in healthcare?

-Here are five reasons why prior authorizations are hard to manage:
+Here are five prior authorization challenges to consider:

 1. Time-Consuming for Doctors

-Many physicians have long expressed their dissatisfaction with the time they and their staff have to spend interacting with health plans according to Medical Economics.
-When a prescription needs authorizing, this takes a lot of admin time, including the time a physician has to spend persuading an insurance company to cover a medication or a procedure that is expensive.
+According to Medical Economics, many physicians have long expressed their dissatisfaction with the time they and their staff have to spend interacting with health plans.
+When a prescription needs authorizing, this takes a lot of admin time, including when a physician has to spend persuading an insurance company to cover a medication or an expensive procedure.

 Per the AMA, “Ninety percent of surveyed physicians reported that the PA process delays patient access to necessary care.
 Forty-four percent of doctors say PA requests “often or always” hold up care.
 And those delays are often lengthy, with 26 percent of physicians saying that, in the prior week, they waited three business days or more on average to receive PA decisions from health plans.”

-There are many real-life case studies that demonstrate the inefficiencies of PA.
+Many real-life case studies demonstrate prior authorization challenges.
 Danielle Ofri, an associate professor at New York University School of Medicine, speaks of her experience with PA as “frustrating.”
-In one example, Dr. Opri had to go through four phone calls and four customer-care representatives to get the request of 90 pills each month for her patient who suffers from high blood pressure, rather than the 45 which was recommended by the company.
+In one example, Dr. Opri had to go through four phone calls and four customer-care representatives to request 90 pills each month for her patient who suffers from high blood pressure, rather than the 45, which the company recommended.
 The issue was that the 45 pills a month was the maximum allowed for this particular medication.
-After submitting a list of information including a list of all the blood-pressure medications that the patient had been on in the past, including dates of initiation and relevant lab values, Dr. Ofri was able to get an approval from the representative after going back and forth countless times.
+After submitting a list of information, including a list of all the blood-pressure medications that the patient had been on in the past, including dates of initiation and relevant lab values, Dr. Ofri received approval from the representative after going back and forth countless times.
 According to Dr. Ofri, the time spent on the phone could have been put to better use for patient care.

 Kevin de Regnier, DO, a solo family practitioner in Winterset, Iowa, also speaks of his negative experience with prior authorization, which has grown steadily during his 26 years of practice.
 According to de Regnier, the nurses spend about 10% of their time each day on prior authorization.
 “It’s an unreimbursed cost of providing care, and unfortunately, we don’t have the financial resources to bring in someone to do prior auth exclusively, even on a part-time basis,” he says.